 In recent years, the emergence of highly parallel computing platforms such as supercomputers, cloud-based resources, or in-house multiple-GPU setups has propelled the development of replica-based simulation techniques that leverage these frameworks \cite{raiteri2006efficient,larson2009folding}.
 The objective of these multiple-walker methods is to reduce the time-to-solution by capitalizing on the memory-less exponential distribution of the first exit time from metastable states under appropriate assumptions \cite{hedin2019gen}.
 In practice, the expectation is that running $n$ multiple walkers in parallel diminishes the time required to obtain the first exit event from a metastable state by a factor of $n$.
 In the context of lambda-ABF, several approaches can be employed to design such methods.
-In this study, we adopt one of the simplest strategies, wherein $n$ walkers independently perform lambda-ABF simulations and periodically share their current estimation of the mean force of $\lambda$.
-Based on this information, the associated bias is updated.
-Although more complex multiple walker strategies involving selection mechanisms have been proposed \cite{minoukadeh2010potential,comer2014multiple}, they offer only moderate efficiency gains at the expense of increased computational overhead and implementation complexity.
-The computational overhead arises from the necessary synchronizations between walkers at fixed intervals.
-For the purpose of this investigation, we have selected a synchronization interval of 1 picosecond, rendering this overhead negligible.
+In this study, we adopt one of the simplest strategies, wherein $n$ walkers independently perform lambda-ABF simulations and periodically share their current estimation of the mean force of $\lambda$, updating their local bias accordingly.\cite{minoukadeh2010potential} Although more complex multiple-walker strategies involving selection mechanisms have been proposed \cite{minoukadeh2010potential,comer2014multiple}, they offer only modest efficiency gains at the expense of increased computational overhead and implementation complexity.
+Some computational overhead arises from the necessary synchronization between walkers at fixed intervals.
+Here, we have selected a synchronization interval of 1 picosecond, rendering this overhead negligible.

-In a nutshell, we propose lambda-ABF, a technique rooted in Langevin $\lambda$-dynamics, making use of multiple-walker Adaptive Biasing Force simulations using $\lambda$ as a collective variable.
+In summary, we propose lambda-ABF, a technique rooted in Langevin $\lambda$-dynamics, making use of multiple-walker Adaptive Biasing Force simulations using $\lambda$ as a collective variable.
 The adaptive bias progressively flattens free energy barriers along the alchemical variable, while the crossing and recrossing of orthogonal barriers are favored by the dynamical evolution of $\lambda$ and by the multiple-walker scheme.
 The free energy profile is then recovered through the Thermodynamic Integration estimator.